ikatun/scaffander/README.md

 Example template for scaffander-cli can be found here: https://github.com/ikatun/scaffander-example

-Example of a code generator (from examples/ directory)
+Example of usage as a library for code generator (from examples/ directory):
 ```
 .
 ├── index.js